Advice

 Help for Hedgehogs

-When putting out food for hedgehogs, stick to either meat-based cat food (not fish) or a Hedgehog food mix.
+When putting out food for Hedgehogs, stick to either meat-based cat food (not fish) or a Hedgehog food mix.
 Never milk!
 Water is their drink of choice.
 You may also want to knock-up a homemade Hedgehog feeding box – an upside-down large plastic box with a 12-cm diameter hole cut in the side and a heavy brick on top to prevent the food being gobbled up by the local foxes or cats.

 Two young Hedgehogs sniffing the mossy base of a tree.